 In extreme doses, it may even lead to respiratory depression, seizures, or a condition known as excited delirium, potentially resulting in hypothermia and fatal cardiac arrest.

-The Popularity of Tucibi, Tusi Drug also known as pink cocaine
+The Popularity of pink cocaine, Tusi Drug also known as Tucibi

 The curious drug users, including adolescents, young adults, and those intrigued by this new drug hitting the streets.
 Tucibi has gained notoriety as a party drug, taking the place of ecstasy in nightclubs and raves.
 However, like many drugs of its kind, it poses exceptional dangers.
 Due to the unpredictable composition of Tucibi, even a first-time use can prove fatal.